 After an extensive career onstage, in 1994 Kia created her own highly-successful performing arts studio called Fascinating Rhythm School of Performing Arts (Kia’s FR Dance), located in south Reno.
 In the beginning, Kia was the only teacher and she specialized in tap dancing (hence the name of the studio).
 As much as Kia enjoyed performing on stage, she truly loves to share her talents and experiences with the next generation’s performers – be it with recreational or professional dancers.
-Over the years, the studio has grown “in leaps and bounds” and now Fascinating Rhythm offers multiple styles of dance from an incredible group of 15 highly-skilled teachers with a wide curriculum, offering classes in all styles, at all levels, and for all ages.
+Over the years, the studio has grown “in leaps and bounds” and now Fascinating Rhythm offers multiple styles of dance from many highly-skilled teachers with a wide curriculum, offering classes in all styles, at all levels, and for all ages.

 (Alphabetical by first name)